pingcap/docs/reference/tiflash/deploy.md

 For fresh TiFlash deployment, it is recommended to deploy TiFlash by downloading an offline installation package.
 The steps are as follows:

-1. Download TiDB Ansible corresponding to the tag of the TiDB 3.1 version:
+1. Download TiDB Ansible with the specified tag corresponding to the TiDB 3.1 version:

     {{< copyable "shell-regular" >}}